Working in the Infant Cognition Lab

 The role of Undergraduates in our research

 Undergraduates have a very important role in our research.
 Teams of undergraduate students, graduate students, staff, and Dr. Oakes conduct the work relating to our research.
-Undergraduate research assistants participate in all aspects of our research--they help recruit infant participants, provide information for parents who are interested in participating, set up and run the experiments, code infant behavior, and enter data from various studies.
-In short, we rely on undergraduate research assistants to actually test babies in experiments.
-Also, you earn course credit (PSC 199) for working in the lab!
+Undergraduate research assistants participate in all aspects of our research - they help recruit infant participants, provide information for parents who are interested in participating, set up and run the experiments, code infant behavior, and enter data from various studies.
+In short, we rely on undergraduate research assistants to test babies in experiments.
+Also, you earn course credit (PSC 99/199) or transcript notation for working in the lab!

 What an Undergraduate can learn from this experience